-It is also important to note that, while some fathers' and mothers' rights firms have competent attorneys on staff, the best family lawyers don't need that type of marketing tactic in order to maintain a full caseload.
-Often the best family lawyers don't charge any more than these advocacy firms, some of which profit handsomely from their marketing campaigns, yet their entry into a case does not make the court automatically suspicious of their clients.
-Top family lawyers are attuned to the factors which affect fathers involved in custody battles, and the mere fact that they are also willing to represent mothers in no way means that they don't provide zealous and effective advocacy for fathers.
+Top family lawyers are attuned to the factors that may affect fathers involved in custody battles.
+The mere fact that a lawyer is willing to represent both fathers and mothers is not evidence that the lawyer won't provide zealous and effective advocacy for fathers.
 This is not to say that there aren't highly qualified lawyers who represent only fathers or only mothers, but you should take care that you're retaining a skilled practitioner and not being misled by a marketing gimmick.

 In short, when you are in a custody dispute, you are best served by obtaining the best legal representation you can find.
 A caring parent, deserving of custody, should be wary of sending the wrong message to a court by associating his or her child custody case with a particular political agenda.